 - With feature dense text, just use THIEVES for a 2-page spread.
 The students might get overwhelmed by previewing a whole chapter or an article that is several pages.
 Frequently, there’s enough going on in just the first two pages of a text to give them enough information to make an informed prediction.

 - Teach students to think flexibly as they use THIEVES.
-Texts are complex.
+Sources are complex.
 Sometimes there are headings, sometimes there are not.
 Sometimes looking at the visuals before reading every first sentence is more helpful.
+Students can get overwhelmed.
 Sometimes reading the title and headings and intro is enough.
-Students can get overwhelmed.
 Teach students to consider the title, heading, intro, etc. as choices for what they can preview to “get ahead.”
 I’ve blogged more about this need to be flexible if you want more info.

 Okay…hope this helps.
 I’d love to hear your anecdotes about using THIEVES with students!